-Under IFRS, deferred tax assets and liabilities are measured at the tax rates that are expected to apply to the period when the asset is realised or the liability is settled, based on the tax rates (and tax law) that have been enacted or substantively enacted by the balance sheet date.
+In accordance with IFRS, deferred tax assets and liabilities are measured at the tax rates that are expected to apply to the period when the asset is realised or the liability is settled, based on the tax rates (and tax law) that have been enacted or substantively enacted by the balance sheet date.

-The above deferred tax liability was calculated based on the expected UK corporation tax rate of 20%, being the rate which we expect to apply in the future when the liability is settled.
+The above deferred tax liability was calculated based on the expected UK corporation tax rate of 19% (2015: 20%), being the rate which is expected to apply in the future when the liability is settled.